Repository Validation Walkthrough

 • Capsule has the above LCEs associated with it

-• Client has the repos above enabled on it
+• Clients have the repos above enabled on it

 Objectives: